joseotaviorf/oh-my-pi/terraform/README.md

 # Redeploying Airflow

 If, for any reason, you make a change to the ansible script and want to reinstall Airflow, you will probably need to force the redeployment of the EC2 instance.
-Also, you will probably require to redeploy the DB instance, since due to encryption it won't allow a different Airflow installation to access it (so backup your data!).

 To do this, run the commands below:

 ```
 $ terraform workspace select <env>
 $ terraform taint aws_instance.airflow
-$ terraform taint aws_db_instance.airflow
 ```

+NOTE: if you want to keep the same database, take care to not change ferret key!